-The floating home community where I live is super eclectic with brightly colored houseboats, and potted flower gardens adorning the docks.
-I hand-made each ceramic dish, and painted the images, many resembling my neighbors' boats.
+The floating home community where I live is speckled with brightly colored houseboats, and potted flower gardens on the docks.
+I hand-made each ceramic dish, and painted the images, some resembling my neighbors' boats.
 These are high-fired with majolica glazes, and are dishwasher and food safe.
 These are the best size to hold small things like jewelry, paper clips, soaps, or even wasabi and soy sauce.
 These are not currently officially for sale, but let me know if you want one!

 Last Sunday I lead a workshop at Studio 333 in Sausalito.
 I demonstrated how to make the yarn bird ornaments.
 The idea is based on a tutorial for similar birds which stood on wire feet.
 I created this ornament version because Studio 333 was looking for some unique handmade ornaments for the holidays.
 My students had a great time, and all succeeded in making some fantastic little birds!
 I will be teaching this workshop again.
 Click here to Like Studio 333 on Facebook and learn about more workshops they are hosting, from finger knitting blankets, to paint pouring.
 I'm available to do bird-making workshops at private parties too.
 Contact me for info.